 Studies show that Vitamin C is a powerful antioxidant which is essential for the health of our connective tissue and wound healing, as well as fighting aging by removing free radicals from the body.
 Vitamin C may even play a role in lowering the risk of certain cancers and cardiovascular disease by reducing oxidative stress.

-According to the Linus Pauling Institute, vitamin C prevents heart disease by assisting in the removal of cholesterol from the body.
+Studies show that vitamin C prevents heart disease by assisting in the removal of cholesterol from the body.
 Further, vitamin C fights bacterial and viral infections.

 Dietary fiber is especially beneficial to the digestive system and may help in reducing the incidence of certain cancers, in particular, colorectal, esophageal, stomach, mouth and pharynx, according to the American Institute for Cancer Research.